eterX/cpp-programming/2.4a-Fixed width integers and the unsigned controversy/README.md

 }
 ```

-Even though these weren't adopted in C++ util C++11, because they were part of the C99 standard, some older C++ compilers offer access to these types, typicallly by including **stdint.h**.
-Visual Studio 2005 and 2008 do not incldue **stdint.h**, but 2010 does.
+Even though these weren't adopted in C++ util C++11, because they were part of the C99 standard, some older C++ compilers offer access to these types, typically by including **stdint.h**.
+Visual Studio 2005 and 2008 do not include **stdint.h**, but 2010 does.

 If you are using the boost library, boost provides these as part of <boost/cstdint.hpp>